Advancing the State of the Art in Community Benefit: Toolkit (ASACB)

 The Hilltop Institute

 The Hilltop Institute’s Hospital Community Benefit Program is a resource created to ensure that tax-exempt hospital community benefit activities are responsive to pressing community health needs.
 The program provides tools to state and local health departments, hospital regulators, legislators, revenue collection and budgeting agencies, and hospitals to develop approaches that suit the unique needs of their communities and work toward a more accessible, coordinated, and effective community health system.
 We are in discussions with Hilltop to explore partnerships, ranging from supporting an update of their database of state policies to parallel GIS analyses of hospital utilization data from state datasets to further inform and encourage more upstream investments than are typically represented in their CBI data on categories of CB resource allocations.
-We can put this on CACHE, but it may be a better fit on CBI.

 Community Catalyst's Hospital Accountability Project (HAP) helps community-based organizations, consumer advocates and others working with vulnerable community to analyze hospital and public policies on financial assistance (charity care), billing and debt collection, and community benefit through providing technical assistance, tools and resources to support their work around the country.